 These videos may also assist with having text read aloud:

 The Office of Accessibility Services is dedicated to providing persons with disabilities equal access to the functions and facilities of the University of Central Missouri.
-We are committed to providing students with disabilities services and accommodations to achieve equal opportunity to education and other student activities.
+We are committed to providing students with disabilities services and reasonable, appropriate accommodations to achieve equal opportunity to education and other student activities.